How to Seek Protection from Loan Shark Harassment in Singapore

 2. Intimidation or threats

-Simply put, these include the use of profanities and verbal threats but may also include gestures that will eventually lead up to harm.
-A loan shark gesturing to splash paint on the debtor’s property, for instance, can be counted as a threat.
-Any act that scares or pressurises the debtor is intimidation in itself—what more if accompanied with the intent to hurt.
-In addition, the loan shark can be charged for harassment under the Protection from Harassment Act.
+Simply put, these include the use of profanities and verbal threats but may also include gestures that will eventually lead to harm (for example, a loan shark gesturing to splash paint on the debtor’s property).
+Any act that scares or pressures the debtor is intimidation in itself—especially if accompanied with the intent to hurt.
+In addition, the loan shark can be charged with harassment under the Protection from Harassment Act.

-The punishment for causing alarm and distress can range from a $5,000 fine and/or an imprisonment term of up to six months.
-On the other hand, causing fear or provocation of violence will get loan sharks a fine of up to $5,000 and/or an imprisonment term of up to 12 months.
-And for repeat offenders in these cases, the maximum penalty can be doubled.
+Punishments for causing alarm and distress can range from a $5,000 fine and/or an imprisonment term of up to six months.
+On the other hand, causing fear or provocation of violence may result in fines of up to $5,000 and/or imprisonment for up to 12 months.
+Repeat offenders may face double the maximum penalty.

 3. Vandalism

-If the loan shark does vandalise your property, this constitutes an offense under the Vandalism Act.
-Vandalism is defined by the law as destroying or damaging property, in this case, that of the debtor, in the form of “writing, drawing, painting, marking or inscribing on any public property or private property any word, slogan, caricature, drawing, mark, symbol or other thing.”
+If the loan shark causes property damage, this act constitutes an offense under the Vandalism Act.
+The law defines vandalism as destroying or damaging property in forms such as “writing, drawing, painting, marking or inscribing on any public property or any private property any word, slogan, caricature, drawing, mark, symbol or other thing.”

-Typically, vandalism by loan sharks include splashing paint, writing on the walls outside the debtor’s property, or even posting the notice of collection.
-First-time offenders can face a fine of up to $2,000, imprisonment of up to three years, or in some cases, caning.
+Typically, loan shark vandalism includes splashing paint, writing on walls outside the debtor’s property, or even posting a notice of collection.
+First-time offenders can face a fine of up to $2,000, imprisonment for up to three years, or, in some cases, caning.

-Aside from being charged with vandalism, loan sharks can be considered a nuisance under the Miscellaneous Offences or Public Order and Nuisance Act.
-If guilty, the loan shark can be fined up to $1,000.
-But this applies for minor cases like pasting a notice of collection on the debtor’s door.
+Apart from vandalism charges, loan sharks can also face charges as a nuisance under the Miscellaneous Offences or Public Order and Nuisance Act.
+A guilty verdict can result in a fine of up to $1,000.
+But this applies to minor cases like pasting a notice of collection on the debtor’s door.

 4. Stalking

-According to Section 7 of the Protection from Harassment Act, unlawful stalking occurs when the act “causes harassment, alarm or distress to the victim, the accused, intends to cause harassment, alarm or distress to the victim, and (the loan shark or stalker) knows or ought reasonably to know (that such act) is likely to cause harassment, alarm or distress to the victim.”
+According to Section 7 of the Protection from Harassment Act, unlawful stalking occurs when the stalker’s act “causes harassment, alarm or distress… and intends to cause harassment, alarm or distress…and knows or ought reasonably to know that [their] act is likely to cause harassment, alarm or distress to the victim.”

-However, for the act to be considered stalking, it is important to note the frequency.
-One-time occurrences don’t count.
-Thus, the more instances of it occurring, the more likely the loan shark can be charged for unlawful stalking.
+The frequency of these acts is crucial to consider such behavior as stalking since one-time occurrences don’t count.
+Therefore, the more instances of stalking, the more likely the loan shark can be charged with unlawful stalking.

 Aside from frequency, the resultant emotions caused by such an act will be taken into consideration during sentencing.
 If the debtor feels alarmed or distressed because of such an act, it constitutes an offense.
-For these cases, the loan shark can be fined up to $5,000, face imprisonment of up to a year, or both.
-As for repeat offenders, Section 8 expressly defines the punishment to include a fine of up to $10,000, imprisonment of up to a year, or both.
+In these cases, the loan shark can face a fine of up to $5,000, imprisonment for up to a year, or both.
+Repeat offenders can face fines of up to $10,000, up to a year in prison, or both.

 Where to get help